-The worst of the worst though?
-That title goes to Herr's Salt & Vinegar chips, as one serving contains a whopping 490 milligrams of sodium per serving.
+One of the worst options?
+Herr's Salt & Vinegar chips.
+One serving contains a whopping 490 milligrams of sodium.
 Remember, the American Heart Association recommends no more than 2,300 milligrams per day of sodium, but it's very easy to mindlessly munch away and soon enough, you'll be eating a ton of sodium in one small snack.

 Trail Mix—Archer Farms Monster Trail Mix